Ukraine central bank sounds alarm over threats to officials after car blaze

 Kiev police later confirmed that the car had been burned and said they had launched an investigation.

-Gontareva says she was hospitalised with severe injuries after being hit by a car a week ago in London, where she now works as an academic.
+Gontareva says she was hospitalized with severe injuries after being hit by a car a week ago in London, where she now works as an academic.

 As central bank governor, Gontareva was a key driver of reforms following the 2014 Maidan street protests that brought a pro-Western leadership to power in Ukraine.
 She stepped down in 2017.